cmu-sei/pharos/share/prolog/oorules/README.md

 ## Background

 The Pharos OOAnalyzer tool uses the Prolog files in this directory to reason about the facts extracted from the executable.
-Because XSB Prolog is linked into the OOAnalyzer executable, and the Prolog step is executed automatically, there is no reason for a typical user to concern themselves much with the contents of this directory and these files have been considered to be mostly for developers of OOAnalyzer.
+Because the Prolog step is executed automatically, there is no reason for a typical user to concern themselves much with the contents of this directory and these files have been considered to be mostly for developers of OOAnalyzer.
 Recently however, several users of OOAnalyzer have tried analyzing rather large object-oriented programs, and there are known deficiencies in the completely-automated one-step approach represented by simply running